sentient-agi/Sentient-Social-Agent/README.md

 ```

 # Configuration ⚙️
-### Agent Configuration
-You can configure your agent using the `agent_config` module in the `agent`.

-### Model Configuration
-You can configure the model that your agent uses in the `model_config` in the `model` package in `agent_tools`.
-- You can change the model that is used using the `BASE_URL` and `MODEL` constants.
-By default your agent will use Dobby 8b Unhinged, but the framework supports all OpenAI API compatible LLM endpoints.
-- You can configure the model that is used using the `TEMPERATURE`, `MAX_TOKENS` and `SYSTEM_PROMPT` constants, however the default values are likely suitable for most agents.

-### X (Twitter) Configuration
-You can configure how your agent behaves on X (Twitter) using the `twitter_config` module in the `twitter` package in `agent_tools`.
-- You must configure the users with which your agent will interact using the `KEY_USERS` constant.
-By default your agent will respond to tweets from these key users.
-- You must configure how may times your agent posts per run using the `RESPONSES_PER_RUN` constant.
-- You can configure your agent to only respond to posts that contain a particular key word or phrase using the `KEY_PHRASE` constant.
-- You can enable quote mode using the `QUOTE_MODE` constant.
-It is disabled by default.
-If quote mode is enabled your agent will quote tweet all of the key user's tweets that contain the key phrase.
-If quote mode is enabled your agent will ignore key users' quote tweets.
-- You can enable post mode using the `POST_MODE` constant.
-It is disabled by default.
-If post mode is enabled your agent will post a tweet every time it runs.
-- You can configure the prompt that is provided to the model to generate a post using the `POST_PROMPT` constant.
-- You can configure the prompt that is provided to the model to generate a response using the `RESPONSE_PROMPT` constant.

-### Discord Configuration
-You can configure how your agent behaves on Discord using the `discord_config` module in the `discord` package in `agent_tools`.

-# Extensibility&nbsp;&nbsp;🛠️
+### Configurating Exisiting Tools
+You can enable and disable tools in the `agent_config` module in the `agent` package.
+Each tool can be configured using its configuration module that is located in the tool's directory in the `agent_tools` directory.
+Each tool also has its own README file that describes its configuration options.

-### Adding a new tool
+### Adding New Tools
-This agent framework is designed to be easily extensible.
 The `agent` class will automatically discover and initialize tools that are in the `agent_tools` directory.
 However, you need to follow these conventions when adding a new tool:
 1. Each tool must have a corresponding `<TOOL_NAME>_ENABLED` boolean flag in the `agent_config` module.
 2. Each tool must have its own directory within `agent_tools`.
 3. Each tool must have a main module that is named `<tool_name>.py`.